wix-incubator/DetoxInstruments/Documentation/Instrument_Activity.md

 #### Summary

-Events will be grouped by categories and their names.
-For groups, you can see the number of events, the total duration of all events in the group as well as min/avg/max duration.
+Activity samples will be grouped by their types and objects.

 ![Activity Detail Pane](Resources/Instrument_Activity_DetailPane.png "Activity Detail Pane")